deepa1922/HR-Analytics-Project/README.md

 6. The average tenure for each department is about 8 years with Legal and Auditing having the highest and Services, Sales and Marketing having the lowest.
 7. A consistent increase in the percentage of employees since the company's inception.
 8. White employees are most prevalent, while Native Hawaiian and American Indian employees are the least.
-9.Ohio accounts for a significant portion of the employee base.
+9. Ohio accounts for a significant portion of the employee base.